nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle.md

 ```

 ## Customized to fit your environment
 We understand that tooling is a very individual choice for every organization.
-It is crucial that the account lifecycle manager **fits into the existing tooling landscape** to reduce the learning curve for your teams as much as possible.
+It is crucial that the Account Lifecycle **fits into the existing tooling landscape** to reduce the learning curve for your teams as much as possible.
 That is why we designed this solution to be highly flexible.<br/>

 The [CI/CD](faq/#cicd 'What is CI/CD?') workflows can be implemented with the tooling of your choice (Jenkins, Bamboo, Gitlab, CircleCI, GitHub Actions, etc).